 The name Juliet balcony comes from the classic Shakespeare play Romeo and Juliet.
 In one of the most iconic scenes in the play, Juliet stands out on a similar type of balcony and recites the famous line "O Romeo, Romeo, wherefore art thou Romeo."
 This type of balcony was popular in Europe when Shakespeare wrote the play.
 The style eventually found its way to New York City, where it's frequently referred to as a Juliet balcony.

 A Juliet balcony can add curb appeal and a bit of romanticism to an apartment, making them very popular, especially since they are cheaper to build than traditional balconies.

-It depends on the size and construction.
-Some Juliet balconies offer a few feet of space, allowing residents to stand on or even drag out a lawn chair to sit on.
+It depends on the size and construction, but most Juliet balconies can support your weight.
+If the Juliet balcony offers a few feet of space, you can sit or stand on it quite easily.
+You may even be able to place a lawn chair on the Juliet balcony to sit on.
 Others are too shallow for residents to stand on but offer space to store your bicycle or hold a lawn ornament.
 Some are too narrow or old to place anything on but offer a way to open up the room on nice days.

 A Juliet balcony does not provide the full range of functions that a standard balcony would – so don't expect to host a dinner party or barbecue on one.
 But they often offer enough room for residents to stand and watch the world go by or enjoy a drink after work.
 Or at very least let in some air when it gets stuffy inside.